West Michigan’s Spiritual Community

 11am Talk Back – A chance to share questions, comments and stories related to the morning gathering

-Special Guest Teacher
+Guest Teacher

-Guest Musician
+Musicial Guest

 Catch Our Weekly Podcast

-Last Time on the C3 Stage
+Last time on the C3 stage

 Brad Ruggles